miharekar/miharekar.github.io/_posts/posts/2022-02-19-leaving-twitter.md

 I'm not saying you should do the same. **Not at all**.
 This is my blog, and this is a very personal opinion.
 Maybe you agree, probably not.
 Nothing wrong with that.
 Diversity of opinions makes for exciting discussions.

-But maybe think about your usage of social networks.
+But think about your usage of social networks.
 Look into your _Screen Time_ stats.
 Think about how they make you feel.
-And if it's not predominantly positive, well then, _maybe_ do something about that.
+And if it's **not** predominantly positive, well then, _maybe_ **do something about that**.

 For example, I spend a lot of my time on [Instagram](http://instagram.com/miharekar/).
 But I enjoy it because I use it in quite unusual way.
-I follow very few people, almost no brands or influencers, and frequently trim my following list.
-I also mute stories of many people if they post many of them.
+I follow very few people, almost no brands or _influencers_, and frequently trim my following list.
+I also mute stories of people when they post many of them.
 Now you might say: "but you post a lot of stories yourself."
 And yes, you're right.
 I'd probably mute myself if I were to follow me. 😂

 I post stories of everything interesting that's happening throughout my day.
 But those are things that _I_ find interesting.
 Many other people likely don't.
-But I don't make many posts.
+And I don't make many posts.
 The ones that I do are photos that I really like and are often accompanied by lengthy, well-written[^2] captions.

+So while my Instagram usage numbers are high, they also _bring me joy_, so I don't plan to do anything about them.
+I can't say the same for my Twitter usage lately.

 Let me leave you with one of my favorite _Seneca_ quotes: